What’s the most important part of a thriving business?

 5. Case studies aren’t just for selling

-Regardless of whether someone just bought something from you or is considering buying from you, you want them to think one thing:
+Regardless of whether someone just bought something or is considering buying, you want them thinking one thing:

-Many factors go into that feeling, but more than anything else, it is seeing the results of others.
+Many factors influence that feeling, but more than anything else, people want to see the results others achieved.

-Showcasing happy customers in your case studies helps your new customers feel like they probably just made a good decision instead of feeling buyer’s remorse.
+Showcasing happy customers in your case studies reassures new buyers they probably made a smart decision instead of feeling buyer’s remorse.

-The better someone feels after buying one of your products, the more likely they will buy again.
+The better someone feels after buying, the more likely they are to buy again.

 You build loyalty by delivering a good feeling.

-Of course, case studies are also powerful sales tools.
-They can have a significant impact on your conversion rate.
+Of course, case studies are also powerful sales tools that can significantly impact conversion rate.

-Near the end of his sales cycle, he sent an email showcasing different customers who had bought the product and were now doing great:
+Near the end of his sales cycle, he sent an email showcasing different customers who bought and were now doing great:

 He had about 10 different mini-case studies in that email.

 We strongly recommend using case studies in your content marketing and sales process.
-They are one of the most effective tools to build trust with your readers.
+They’re among the most effective tools to build trust with readers.

 6. If you do one thing, do this…